Back to Wayne Faust Home Page

 All rights reserved

-The landscape around Arthur had changed in the blink of an eye.
-Again.
-Yes, the new scenery carried with it a certain rugged beauty.
-Waves crashed far below the bluff where he was standing.
-A bracing, salt spray blew into his face.
-But this was not northeastern England where he had been just moments before.
-This was as remote a place as he had ever seen.
-But he recognized it for he had once campaigned here with his knights.
+Oh, there was no doubt that the new scenery carried with it a certain rugged beauty.
+Waves crashed far below the bluffs where he stood.
+A bracing, salt spray blew into his face, just like it did in the former location of Camelot, in northeastern England where he had been just moments before.
+But this was not England at all.
+It was as remote a spot as he had ever seen.
+He recognized the place, for he had campaigned here with his knights back when Guinevere was a spring chicken.

-“Merlin, what are we doing in Wales?” said Arthur to Merlin, who had just raced up the hill.
+"Merlin, what are we doing in Wales?" said Arthur to Merlin, who had just raced up the hill, ready as always to answer the call of his King.

-“But Welsh?
-Am I now supposed to be King of the Welsh then?”
+"But Wales?
+Am I now supposed to be King of the Welsh then?"

 "Apparently so, Your Highness."